Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Results and Discussions

-\section{Results and discussions}
+\section{Results and Discussions}

-We first present results of our 6-channel calculations of $d$-wave FR without taking spin-spin interaction into account in Figs. 6 and 7; and then show the effects of spin-spin interactions on the FR in Fig. 8.
-Figure \ref{plot1} displays $|{\mathbf T}|^2$, $d$-wave scattering cross section $\sigma_d$ and the dimensionless $d$-wave scattering length $a_d$ as a function of $B$ for fixed energy $E=37$ $\mu$K. Figure 6(a) shows that the quantity $\mid {\mathbf T}\mid^2$ takes its maximum value 4 near the magnetic field 424.1 G indicating that the scattering phase shift goes through $\pm\pi/2$ near this magnetic field.
+We first present results of our six-channel calculations of $d$-wave Feshbach resonance without including spin--spin interactions, as shown in Figures \ref{T_D_ad} and \ref{sigma_SS}.
+The effects of spin--spin interactions on the Feshbach resonance are discussed subsequently in Figure \ref{split}.
+The squared $T$-matrix element $\mid$T$\mid^2$, the $d$-wave scattering cross section $\sigma_d$, and the dimensionless $d$-wave scattering length $a_d$ as a function of magnetic field $B$ at a fixed collision energy $E=37$ $\mu$K, are shown in \mbox{Figure \ref{T_D_ad}}(a), (b), (c).
+As shown in \mbox{Figure \ref{T_D_ad}a,} the quantity $\mid$T$\mid^2$ reaches its maximum value 4 near the magnetic field 424.1 G, indicating that the scattering phase shift passes through $\pm\pi/2$ in the vicinity of this field.
 This feature is a clear signature of a scattering resonance.
-Figure 6(b) shows the resonant variation of $\sigma_d$ in cm$^2$ while Fig. 6(c) exhibits divergence behavior of $a_d$ near $B= 424.1$ G illustrating further the existence of the $d$-wave FR.
-We also plot $\mid$T$\mid^2$ as a function of energy in the panel (a) of Fig.\ref{plot2} at the magnetic field 424.1 G. We notice that the quantity $|{\mathbf T}|^2$ attains its maximum value 4 near the energy 37 $\mu$K. The panel (b) of Fig.\ref{plot2} shows the resonance in the variation of $\sigma_d$ as a function of $E$.
+The corresponding resonant variation of the $d$-wave scattering cross section $\sigma_d$ is shown in \mbox{Figure \ref{T_D_ad}b,} while \mbox{Figure \ref{T_D_ad}c} exhibits the divergent behavior of the $d$-wave scattering length $a_d$ near $B = 424.1~\mathrm{G}$, further confirming the existence of a $d$-wave resonance.
+We also plot $|T|^2$ as a function of the collision energy in Figure \ref{sigma_SS}a at the magnetic field $B = 424.1~\mathrm{G}$.
+We observe that $|T|^2$ again attains its maximum value of $4$ near the energy $E = 37~\mu\mathrm{K}$.
+The corresponding resonant behavior of the $d$-wave scattering cross section $\sigma_d$ as a function of energy is shown in \mbox{Figure \ref{sigma_SS}b.}

 In our numerical calculations, the data for the ground-state singlet and triplet potentials of Rb$_2$ are taken from Ref. \cite{strauss2010}.
-The value of vdW coefficient reported in Ref. \cite{strauss2010} is $C_6=4719$ a.u.
-However, its experimental value is not precisely known.
-Therefore, one can optimize it in order to obtain a good agreement between numerical results and experimental observations \cite{you2018}.
+The value of the van der Waals coefficient reported in this reference is $C_6=4719$ a.u.
+However, since the vdW coefficient is not precisely known, this parameter may be optimized in order to obtain a good agreement between numerical results and experimental observations \cite{you2018}.
 We find that if we slightly change it to $C_6=4740$ a.u, we get a better agreement with the experimental results.